matteoferla/rdkit_to_params/README.md

 ## To Do
-I have not coded yet:
+I have not coded yet, because I forgot:
 * an auto-assignment of `NBR_ATOM` and `NBR_RADIUS` for `from_mol`.
+* add rotamer line in `from_mol`
+* change option to override starting atom.
+* tweak the logic of `NAME` after some thinking.